CyranoB/SmartDeck/memory-bank/techContext.md

 -   **PDF Library Compatibility:** Switched from `pdf-text-extract` to `pdf-parse` because `pdf-text-extract` relies on the `pdftotext` binary, which is unavailable in the Vercel serverless environment. `pdf-parse` is a pure JavaScript library, resolving the deployment issue and removing the need for temporary file storage.
 Previous issues noted with `pdf-parse` may have been related to earlier project configurations or versions.
 -   **Redis Request Size Limit:** Storing large extracted text directly in Redis job status can exceed limits (e.g., Upstash's 1MB default).
 This was mitigated by adding a frontend file size limit, but storing large results might require alternative storage (e.g., Vercel Blob, S3) if the 25MB limit proves insufficient for valid use cases later.
 -   **Client-Side Environment Variables:** Variables needed in client components (like `maxFileSizeMB`) must be prefixed with `NEXT_PUBLIC_`.
+-   **JSON Repair Strategy:** AI responses sometimes return malformed JSON.
+The system employs a simplified, targeted repair strategy in `lib/ai/service.ts` using a three-tiered approach: 1) direct parsing, 2) simple repair for common syntax issues, and 3) last-resort pattern extraction specifically for flashcards and MCQs.
+This ensures robustness when handling AI responses while maintaining code maintainability.
+-   **Difficulty System Implementation:** Implemented a 1-5 scale difficulty system using the `DifficultyLevel` type and a star-based `DifficultySelector` component.
+Difficulty affects AI prompting complexity and batch processing strategy (smaller batches for higher difficulties).
+-   **Progress Tracking:** Uses React context (`ProgressContext`) to provide a centralized way to track and update generation progress across the application.
+This enables progress feedback during multi-batch generation processes.
+-   **MCQ Type Structure:** Defined in `types/mcq.ts`, consists of standardized question format with 4 options (A-D), correct answer tracking, and session management (score, completion status).

 ## 4. Dependencies